immartins/RepData_PeerAssessment1/PA1_template.md

 ```r
 maxStepsInterval <- sortedIntervals$intervals[1[1]]
 ```
-The 5-minute interval, on average across all the days in the dataset, containing the maximum number of steps is between 8:35 AM and 8:40 AM.
+The 5-minute interval, on average across all the days in the dataset, containing the maximum number of steps is between 8:35 and 8:40.

 ```r
 maxStepsInterval